 If a person has lower back pain that does not affect their legs or feet or does not involve numbness, tingling, or burning sensations, they may have a different type of condition.

 There are many possible causes of pinched nerves in the lower back.
-These include:

 - injury or inflammation, which may put pressure on the nerves

 - spinal stenosis, a narrowing of the spinal column